 How To Host An Easter Egg Hunt

-Want to get the kids together for a fun and friendly Easter egg hunt?
+Want to get the neighborhood kids together for a fun and friendly Easter egg hunt?
 We have ideas for games and activities that will keep the party hopping, plus easy party recipes to feed a hungry herd.

 Before the hunt can begin, all the little bunnies will need a way to hold their treasures.
 You could provide inexpensive baskets, pails, or bags that they could help decorate.
 Or, if you have the time, you can make adorable homemade Easter baskets.
 Try these easy Easter basket ideas at Better Homes & Gardens.

 - Paper "grass" to nest the eggs and goodies they'll gather.